Jevons Paradox: The Debate That Just Won’t Die

 To be sure, energy efficiency does modestly increase wealth, just as Owen’s more efficient desk-lamp makes him slightly richer.
 I doubt this saving makes him use the lamp at least four times more (as would be needed to offset its energy savings), or that if it did, sitting longer at his desk would not displace other substantial energy-using activities.
 More likely his total energy use rose simply because he got richer: his writings and lectures have sold well to people who like his message, so he now has more stuff, uses it more, travels more, and probably doesn’t reinvest much of his increased wealth in buying still more energy efficiency, which he thinks would frustrate his stated goal of environmental improvement.

-That U.S. energy productivity has grown faster than GDP in only nine of the past 35 years doesn’t prove it can’t, nor make it less valuable; the U.S. now uses half the total energy it would have used at its 1975 energy intensity.
+That US energy productivity has grown faster than GDP in only nine of the past 35 years doesn’t prove it can’t, nor make it less valuable; the United States now uses half the total energy it would have used at its 1975 energy intensity.
 (I’m one of two analysts who called this correctly back then.)
 Energy efficiency’s speed and depth of adoption depend on many things—frugal technologies’ price and easy availability, delivery channels’ maturity and trustworthiness, citizens’ attitudes and behaviors, and (most of all) barrier-busting so people can make smarter choices.
 Some places do this well.
 California, for example, has held per-capita electricity use flat for 30 years while per-capita real income rose by four-fifths.

-Nor does continuing, though slackening, energy growth mean energy productivity can’t accelerate to outpace economic growth consistently, as U.S. oil productivity did during 1977–85, when GDP grew 27 percent while oil use fell 17 percent Indeed, Rocky Mountain Institute’s new synthesis Reinventing Fire (which properly counts rebound effects to the minor extent they’ve been established in the professional literature) explores what would happen if the United States achieved over decades the rates of efficiency improvement that some states have already sustained.
-The result: a 158 percent-bigger 2050 U.S. economy could use 24 percent less energy, need no oil or coal or nuclear energy, emit 82–86 percent less fossil carbon, and cost $5 trillion less (in net present value, ignoring all externalities)—the transition needing no new inventions nor Acts of Congress, and led by business for profit.
+Nor does continuing, though slackening, energy growth mean energy productivity can’t accelerate to outpace economic growth consistently, as US oil productivity did during 1977–85, when GDP grew 27 percent while oil use fell 17 percent Indeed, Rocky Mountain Institute’s new synthesis Reinventing Fire (which properly counts rebound effects to the minor extent they’ve been established in the professional literature) explores what would happen if the United States achieved over decades the rates of efficiency improvement that some states have already sustained.
+The result: a 158 percent-bigger 2050 US economy could use 24 percent less energy, need no oil or coal or nuclear energy, emit 82–86 percent less fossil carbon, and cost $5 trillion less (in net present value, ignoring all externalities)—the transition needing no new inventions nor Acts of Congress, and led by business for profit.

 Owen’s call to reject such practical and profitable transformation reminds me of the economic theorist who lay awake all night wondering whether what works in practice can possibly work in theory.
 Fortunately, his sophistry will not deter readers who understand energy and economics.